Streaming CloudWatch Logs Data to Amazon Elasticsearch Service

-On the Start Streaming to Amazon Elasticsearch Service screen, in the Amazon ES cluster drop-down list, select the cluster you created in Step 1: Create an Amazon ES domain, and then choose Next.
+On the Start Streaming to Amazon Elasticsearch Service screen, for Amazon ES cluster, choose the cluster you created in the previous step, and then choose Next.

-Under Lambda Function, in the Lambda IAM Execution Role drop-down list box, select the IAM role that Lambda should use when executing calls to Amazon ES, and then choose Next.
+Under Lambda Function, for Lambda IAM Execution Role, choose the IAM role that Lambda should use when executing calls to Amazon ES, and then choose Next.

-On the Configure Log Format and Filters screen, in the Log Format drop-down list box, select the log format you want to use.
+On the Configure Log Format and Filters screen, for Log Format, choose a log format.

-Under Subscription Filter Pattern, enter the terms or pattern you want to find in your log events.
-This allows you to limit the data sent to your Amazon ES cluster to only the data you are interested in.
-For more information on using filter patterns, see Searching and Filtering Log Data.
+Under Subscription Filter Pattern, type the terms or pattern to find in your log events.
+This ensures that you send only the data you are interested in to your Amazon ES cluster.
+For more information, see Searching and Filtering Log Data.

-Click Next, and then on the Review & Start Streaming to Amazon Elasticsearch Service screen, edit any of the information as necessary.
-If you're satisfied with the settings, click Start Streaming.
+Choose Next, and then on the Review & Start Streaming to Amazon Elasticsearch Service screen, choose Start Streaming.